Updated June 2014

 Trial record: A booklet containing the court documents related to an action for use by the trial judge.
 See r.
 48.03 of the Rules of Civil Procedure.

 - Jacqueline L. King, "The Law Clerk's Preparation for Trial" in Fourth Annual Civil Litigation for Law Clerks (Toronto: Continuing Legal Education, Law Society of Upper Canada, 2004).
-Order this publication through the AccessCLE website or review it at your local law library (see AdvoCAT Great Library Catalogue).
+Order Review this publication at your local law library (see AdvoCAT Great Library Catalogue) or order it through the AccessCLE website.
+The website includes a search function to find other relevant articles from the Law Society of Upper Canada's Continuing Professional Development programs.

 Statutes and Rules